Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 Medically reviewed by Dr Anojan Arulananthan, MBBS, BSC

-There’s a lot that doctors can tell from a blood test, but some factors affect the accuracy of your results.
+There’s a lot that doctors or other trained healthcare professionals can tell from a blood test.
+Some factors affect the accuracy of your results.

 In this article, we’ll go through 7 things that can impact your blood test results.